 Anyone is welcome to apply for jobs and internships posted at TheHBCUCareerCenter.com.
-In fact there are many diverse professionals who do not attend or work at HBCUs who use our job board and internship board.
+In fact there are many diverse professionals who do not attend or work at HBCUs who use our job board.

 There is a ton of free career information and professional development resources on the internet.
 However, not all of it is relevant or even correct.
-If you need help separating fact from fiction, send us your questions using the ASK A Career Pro link on the home page.
+If you need help separating fact from fiction, send us your questions using the Contact Us link on the home page.

 4. Discover our Career Development Model

 A key item in our Career Toolkit is our 5-Point Career Development Model.

 Dr. Robinson developed the framework for conversations with diverse students, alumni and professionals two decades ago.